-Focused Intervention referrals can be taken from a variety of sources, including but not exclusive to:
+Focused Intervention referrals can be taken from a variety of sources, such as self referrals from young people, parents and guardians, as well as other organisations including:

 - Schools and Colleges